 Whether you dream of being an on-air personality, radio DJ, news/sportscaster, station manager, engineer, or program director, you won’t find a city with more opportunities to learn and connect than New York.
 And the RADIO CONNECTION can connect you to those opportunities in ways no other school can.

 Forget about the classroom–you don’t need it, and you won’t find it in our program.
-Instead, through our innovative mentor apprentice (extern) approach, we place you as an apprentice (extern) inside a real New York radio broadcasting facility, to be trained one-on-one by an experienced radio professional.
+Instead, through our innovative mentor extern approach, we place you as an extern inside a real New York radio broadcasting facility, to be trained one-on-one by an experienced radio professional.
 As you learn the ins and outs of the radio industry with our structured curriculum and plenty of hands-on learning, you’ll also make lots of vital connections with other industry pros, giving you a distinct advantage when job openings arise.
-Our results speak for themselves: over 70 percent of our graduates go on to successful industry positions.
+Our results speak for themselves: many of our graduates go on to successful industry positions.
 There’s no better way to break into radio than through the RADIO CONNECTION.
 Enroll in our New York radio school today, and let us get you on the path to your dreams.